Home » Articles » Holiday » Wisemans Ferry camping with your family!

 Wisemans Ferry camping with your family!

 When you think of the Hawkesbury, the first thing that comes to mind is the Mooney Mooney Bridge that we cross on our way to Sydney.
 As a child, this was always a highlight on our road trips down south and a well-known landmark of familiarity.
-However, up river in the Hawkesbury Shire, you’ll discover five giant National Parks and the Hawkesbury River which runs for 120km from Yarramundi to Broken Bay.
+However, upriver in the Hawkesbury Shire, you’ll discover five giant National Parks and the Hawkesbury River, which runs for 120km from Yarramundi to Broken Bay.
 Amongst this spectacular landscape is a small town called Wisemans Ferry.
-Camping, caravanning or cabins, there are so many options available for an awesome family holiday with kids.
+Camping, caravanning, or cabins, there are so many options available for an awesome family holiday with kids.

 wisemans-ferry-camping-gallery1